 Marten Mickos to run the show at Eucalyptus

 Open source generalissimo Marten Mickos, who led the open source database MySQL to billion-dollar profitability and a majority of the world's Web apps, has been tapped to head open source cloud-enabling software firm Eucalyptus.
+Mickos left MySQL after it was acquired by Sun and before Sun was acquired by Oracle.

 Will Eucalyptus, created by UC-Santa Barbara's Dr. Rich Wolski as the Elastic Utility Computing Architecture Linking Your Programs To Useful Systems (EUCALYPTUS) at (perhaps) the Middleware and Applications Yielding Heterogeneous Environments for Metacomputing (MAYHEM) labs, go the way of MySQL and turn into another billion-dollar concern?
 We're not sure, but a name like Mickos on the C-level chart can only help.